Sabiha Gökçen: Early life

-However, these claims are disputed by Turkish sources and interviews with Gökçen, as well as by her adopted sister Ülkü Adatepe, who reiterated that Gökçen and both of Sabiha's parents were of Bosniak ancestry.
+According to a February 2004 article in the newspaper Agos, Gökçen was actually of Armenian ancestry; see Ancestry controversy.

 After the introduction of the Surname Law, Atatürk gave her the family name Gökçen on 19 December 1934.
 'Gök' means sky in Turkish and Gökçen means 'belonging or relating to the sky'.
 However, she was not an aviator at that time, and it was only six months later that Sabiha developed a passion for flying.